robiningelbrecht/continuous-integration-example/README.md

 standardize how users provide you with feedback about new features and bugs.
 It's up to you (and your team) to decide if you want to use this feature.

-<h2>💎 Configuring the CI/CD workflow</h2>
+<h2>💎 Configuring the CI workflow</h2>

-The next step is configuring the CI/CD workflow.
-The [workflow](https://github.com/robiningelbrecht/continuous-integration-example/blob/master/.github/workflows/ci-cd.yml) used in this example contains two jobs that __should__ ensure code quality.
+The next step is configuring the CI workflow.
+The [workflow](https://github.com/robiningelbrecht/continuous-integration-example/blob/master/.github/workflows/ci.yml) used in this example contains two jobs that __should__ ensure code quality.
 It is triggered for all pull requests: